Related Articles

 In addition to your individual contribution limit, there are also total annual limits on 401(k) contributions that apply to the combined total of contributions from you and your employer.
 We’ll talk about these limits next.

+Don’t forget about employer contributions!
 Many companies offer a 401(k) match as part of your compensation package, so make sure you take advantage of this money—you’ve earned it!
 These types of programs may motivate you to save at a higher rate than you anticipated.
-You may thank them later when you have a bigger nest egg in retirement .
+You may thank them later when you have a bigger nest egg in retirement.

 A company’s contributions don’t count toward your individual contribution limit.
-However, there are annual limits on how much you and your employer could collectively contribute to your 401(k) account.
+However, there are annual limits on how much you and your employer may collectively contribute to your 401(k) account.

-The IRS enforces the following in total dollar contributions per account:2
+The IRS enforces the following in total dollar contributions per account:4

 If you make less than these amounts, you and your employer cannot collectively contribute more than 100% of your total salary.

 Let’s translate these numbers into an example.
-Say you were 34 in 2023.
-Since you were under 50, the IRS won’t allow you and your employer to collectively contribute more than $66,000 to your 401(k).
-Of course, if you earned less than $66,000 in 2023, you and your employer couldn’t have contributed more than 100% of your salary to your 401(k).
+Say you were 34 in 2024 and earned a pre-tax salary of $150,000.
+Since you were under 50, the IRS won’t allow you and your employer to collectively contribute more than $69,000 to your 401(k).

 After-Tax 401(k) Contributions